How to Create Symbolic Links in Ubuntu Linux

 Creating Relative Symbolic Links

-Relative symlinks are useful when working with files that are likely to be moved together.
+Relative symlinks are useful when working with files that are likely to be moved together, such as project directories in version control:

 ln -s ../shared/resources project-resources

-This ensures project-resources always points to ../shared/resources, even if the directory structure is moved.
+This ensures project-resources always points to ../shared/resources, even if the directory structure is moved to a different location.
+See the “Relative vs. Absolute Symlinks” section below for detailed guidance on when to use each type.

 Replicating a Directory Structure with Symbolic Links for Files

-While the ln command doesn’t create a single “recursive” symlink that dynamically reflects all contents of a target directory through one link, you can use commands like find in combination with mkdir and ln to create a mirrored directory structure where symlinks represent all original files in the new structure.
+While the ln command does not create a single “recursive” symlink that dynamically reflects all contents of a target directory, you can use find in combination with mkdir and ln to create a mirrored directory structure where symlinks represent all original files in the new structure.
 This approach proves useful for creating a linked copy of a complex directory tree.

 cd /original/directory